aquasecurity/trivy/README.md

 # Continuous Integration (CI)

-Scan your image built in Travis CI/CircleCI.
+Scan your image built-in Travis CI/CircleCI.
 The test will fail if a vulnerability is found.
 When you don't want to fail the test, specify `--exit-code 0` .

 **Note**: It will take a while for the first time (faster by cache after the second time).